caffeinetv/snappy/README.md

 This project is a little unique in that it has both NodeJS and Python Lambda functions.
 NodeJS is only used for packaging and deployment, not during runtime.

+## Development

+We use GitHub Flow as our workflow so to set up:

+1. Please *Fork* this repository to your own GitHub account
+1. Clone your fork and then setup upstream git clone git@github.com:USERNAME/snappy.git cd snappy git remote add upstream git@github.com:caffeinetv/snappy.git
+1. Now you can create a feature branch git checkout -b my-feature
+1. Make changes, commit and push to your fork git push origin my-feature
+1. Now submit a pull request for code review
+1. Once the code review has a "LGTM", merge.

 ## Scripts

 ### Dependencies for Lambda deploy